Predictable growth is the name of the game in 2022, and you need the right tools, tips, and techniques to make it happen.

 John Barrows, CEO, JB Sales

 The downward pressure put on sales reps to hit their monthly quota is so immense that it makes them do some very unnatural things.
-If I was a VP of sales of a larger organization, I would remove monthly quotas as soon as I possibly could.
+If I was a VP of sales of a larger organisation, I would remove monthly quotas as soon as I possibly could.
 If your [team is] falling behind, use coaching.

 John Fernandez, Senior VP of Marketing, Glia

 Between the shift of meetings online, the abundance of storage, and the increased sophistication of automated audio transcriptions, you need call recording software.
-You’ll gain insights into your sales cycles, your buyers, and their behaviors.
+You’ll gain insights into your sales cycles, your buyers, and their behaviours.
 Plus, sales rep training and coaching becomes so much easier.

 Dale Dupree, Founder & CEO, The Sales Rebellion